-Supplements based on the AREDS study are widely available over the counter and on the internet.
-Unfortunately most of these contain a seemingly endless subtle variation in the recommended AREDS ingredients to the point where it is nearly impossible to tell which product has the correct formula.
-For this reason we recommend that our patients purchase Bauch + Lomb’s PreserVision AREDS2 Formula which is widely available at any pharmacy for about $25 to $30 for a 2-month supply.
+Supplements based on the AREDS2 study are widely available over the counter and on the internet.
+Unfortunately, most of these contain a seemingly endless subtle variation in the recommended AREDS ingredients to the point where it is nearly impossible to tell which product has the correct formula.
+For this reason, we recommend that our patients purchase Bauch + Lomb’s PreserVision AREDS2 Formula which is widely available at any pharmacy for about $25 to $30 for a 2-month supply.

 Some people with intermediate AMD may wish to consider whether or not they wish to take large doses of the supplements for medical reasons.
 For example, beta-carotene (which is present in the original AREDS formula) has been shown to increase the risk of lung cancer among smokers.
 Taking supplements with zinc may cause a copper deficiency.
 The study also found high zinc levels were associated with genitourinary tract problems.
 Patients may want to discuss the best combination of supplements to take with their primary care physician.